-Literature Factors affecting Safety Performance

-Frequency of a crew's suffering safety penalty.

-Frequency of a project manager's presence in safety meeting

-Frequency of a project manager's hearing safety reports.

-Frequency of a project manager's discussing safety matters with

-subcontractors.

-➤ Days of safety education per year a safety officer receives.

-➤ Hours of safety education per year a foreman receives.

-Frequency of a foreman's reminding new workers of safety

-regulations.

-➤ Ratio of workers whose occupational experience is less than 1

-year to total workers on site.

-Fang, et al. Quantity of safety supervisors.

-(2004b) ➤ Involvement of contractor top management.

-➤ Authority of safety supervisor.
+Literature Factors affecting Safety Performance Frequency of a crew's suffering safety penalty. ➢ Frequency of a project manager [TM] s presence in safety meeting ➢ Frequency of a project manager's hearing safety reports.
+Frequency of a project manager's discussing safety matters with subcontractors.
+Days of safety education per year a safety officer receives.
+Hours of safety education per year a foreman receives.
+Frequency of a foreman's reminding new workers of safety regulations.
+Ratio of workers whose occupational experience is less than 1 year to total workers on site.
+Fang, et al. > Quantity of safety supervisors.
+(2004b) > Involvement of contractor top management.
+Authority of safety supervisor.
 Authority of foremen.

-➤ Size of the crew.
+Size of the crew.
 Safety investment.
 Worker compensation insurance.
 Safety investment on personal protective equipment.

-Factors related to the relationship between management and labor
+6 > Factors related to the relationship between management and labor on site.

-on site.

 Tam, et al. Poor safety awareness of top management.
 (2004) Lack of training.
 Poor safety awareness of project managers.
 Reluctance to input resources to safety.
 Reckless operations.

-Ng, et > Implementation of safety management system in accordance with
+Ng, et al.(2005) Implementation of safety management system in accordance with legislation. un(2000) Compliance with occupational safety and health legislation, codes and standards.

-al.(2005) legislation.

-12 Compliance with occupational safety and health legislation,

-13 codes and standards.

 Definition of safety responsibility.
 Development of safety policy.

-Provision of safe working environment.

-Development of emergency plan and procedures.
+Z Provision of safe working environment.
+E > Development of emergency plan and procedures.
 Development of safety committee.
 Definition of safety responsibility to all site personnel.
+WJ SANE NO